• Skip to primary navigation

 Vegan snowball cookies will complete your holiday cookie tins, platters, and gift boxes.
 These shortbread-style cookies are filled with chopped pecans and then dusted with powdered sugar.
 They're made with coconut oil instead of butter for a slightly healthier Christmas cookie.
 (I say slightly because you won't want to stop eating them!)

-Snowball cookies are a traditional holiday cookie!
+Snowball cookies are a classic holiday treat!

 You may also know these cookies as